 Greek house rosters are due to the Office of Student Activities & Greek Life.

 Residential & First-Year Programs will compare and update the Greek house rosters with the fall study abroad list and off-campus applications.
-Revised house rosters will be sent back to house managers for final review.

 Off-Campus approval status sent to students.